GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/third-party-summary/index.md

 To add an advertising network, social media button, A/B test, or analytics service to your page, you usually need to add a third-party script to your HTML.
 These [third-party scripts can significantly affect your page load performance](/third-party-javascript/).

+## How the Lighthouse audit for third-party code fails

-Lighthouse flags pages that have too much third-party code:
+Lighthouse flags pages that have third-party code which blocks the [main thread] for 250&nbsp;ms or
+longer:

 <figure class="w-figure">
   <img class="w-screenshot w-screenshot--filled" src="third-party-summary.png"